LumKitty/VNyan-Loops/README.md

 number 3 - Session ID, will be passed to the triggers we call

 ### Callback
+number 1 - Value of the decimal we're checking *ROUNDED TO THE NEAREST INTEGER*
 number 2 - Number of times we have looped (-1 if done, -2 if TTL expired)
 number 3 - Session ID
-text 1 - Value of of decimal we're checking
+text 1 - Value of the decimal we're checking (as a string that can be converted back to a decimal)
+text 2 - Name of the decimal we're checking

 ```_lum_loop_whileLE``` - Same but we check less than or equal
 ```_lum_loop_whileGT``` - Same but we check if greater than